If you are not familiar with the basic gameplay of Minecraft, start with a tutorial.

 - You can eat by holding food or drink up to your face.

 - Bow shooting is done 2-handed by drawing and releasing.
-Note that texture packs may cause the arrow to be rotated the wrong way.
+Note: Texture packs may cause the arrow to appear rotated the wrong way.
+It is the same motion regardless of how the arrow looks.

 Vivecraft adds the ability to hit blocks and creatures by swinging your hand.
 Your reach and damage are determined by the tool you are holding.
 Swords are best for combat and have a very long reach vs. creatures.
 Swinging harder will hit harder, to a point.